-Earlier this week, we released a breakthrough research report on Factoring RSA Keys in the IoT Era.
-Our findings showed that many of the IoT and network devices in use today are leveraging weak digital certificates that could expose them to attack.
+In the Factoring RSA Keys in the IoT Era research report, we showed that many of the IoT and network devices in use today are leveraging weak digital certificates that could expose them to attack.

 Our team studied millions of active digital certificates that rely on the RSA algorithm.
 Spoiler alert: we found that 1 in every 172 certificates are vulnerable to attack due to poor random number generation.

 RSA is a widely adopted algorithm used to secure everything from Internet traffic to IoT devices, yet it can often seem cryptic, even to those who use it every day.
 At a high level though, it uses a pair of different, but mathematically related keys -- a public and a private key -- to encrypt data and authenticate connections.

 Producing the public key involves multiplying two large, randomly generated prime numbers (known as factors) -- a calculation that is computationally infeasible to reverse-engineer from the result.